yuminghuang1995/ForceBasedDeposition/README.md

 **Models**: Includes all 3D geometry files (e.g., Bridge, Bracket, Topo-Opt, Bunny-Head) used for printing experiments.

 **Toolpaths**: Contains two sets of path definitions for each model.
 One set follows pure geometry-based planning, while the other incorporates force-based adaptive deposition.
 Each file lists vertex coordinates, normals, and corresponding extrusion volumes (computed from local surface geometry).

-The geometry-based and force-based adaptive deposition files are under the **toolpaths** folder.
 The format is:

 \# List of geometric vertices, with **(x, y, z)** coordinates.